 Organizing my Peloton workout calendar

 You see, for the longest time, I was great at getting my cardio on my Peloton.
 My Peloton bike or cycle, that is.
-It’s one of the reasons I’ve had a more than 120-week streak going.
-Yes, that’s more than two years of logging onto Peloton every week.
+It’s one of the reasons I’ve had a more than 170-week streak going.
+Yes, that’s more than three years of logging onto Peloton every week.

 Anyway, like I said, I was getting plenty of cardio.
 This was through cycling classes or outdoor walking classes that I could access through the Peloton digital app.

 Power Zone challenges help with organization

 During Power Zone challenges I was exceedingly good about not only getting cardio but also keeping an organized Peloton workout calendar.
-That’s because the eight-week challenges told me which rides to take.
+That’s because the six- or eight-week challenges told me which rides to take.
 The challenge always requires a five-minute post-ride stretch after each ride, so I was getting minimal stretching.

 But even during these hyper organized workout stretches, I was neglecting the rest of my fitness routine.
 Like I said I was getting a little bit of stretching, but not a lot.
 And Peloton has a ton of great yoga classes that could have me stretching even more.